Rudolph stared into the mirror.

 wondered aloud.

 "What do you think?
 They won't let me.
-They don't
+They

 want some retard with a glowing nose."
 He turned it on